Searching for summer house ideas so you can add one of these fabulous garden buildings to your own plot? We like your style!

-Inside, the botanical theme is continued with the apple green paint shade which creates the perfect backdrop for a selection of botanical wall prints and freshly picked blooms.
+Inside, it has one of our favourite summer house interiors with the botanical theme continued with the apple green paint shade which creates the perfect backdrop for a selection of botanical wall prints and freshly picked blooms.

 Rustic and hard-wearing outdoor metal furniture is an ideal choice for a practical work space, and old apple crates are used as side tables to blur the boundary between outside and inside.

-Inspired by the prefabricated iron structures used as mission halls and chapels in the 19th century, this scaled-down, portable tintabernacle was built in Cornwall.
+A summer house definitely doesn’t have to be conventional in style.
+Inspired by the prefabricated iron structures used as mission halls and chapels in the 19th century, this scaled-down, portable tin tabernacle was built in Cornwall.

-This ingenious, self-supporting steel structure started life as a commercial shipping container before being converted into a home office by Green Roof Shelters.
-Eco-friendly in more ways than one, the offices come with deep sedum roofs planted with wildflowers, and have attached nesting places to help make your garden a haven for wildlife.
+This ingenious, self-supporting steel structure started life as a commercial shipping container before being converted into a home office by Green Roof Shelters (opens in new tab).
+Eco-friendly in more ways than one, these offices come with deep sedum roofs planted with wildflowers, and have attached nesting places to help make a garden a haven for wildlife.

-Like living the high life?
-This bespoke, luxury treehouse by Blue Forest features a spacious deck, wired interior complete with wall-mounted TV, zip wire, rope bridge and sunken trampoline, making it the ultimate chill-out space.
+Summer house ideas that are out of the ordinary?
+How about this bespoke, luxury treehouse by Blue Forest (opens in new tab).
+It features a spacious deck, wired interior complete with wall-mounted TV, zip wire, rope bridge and sunken trampoline, making it the ultimate chill-out space.
 The exterior combines warm cedar cladding with green roof tiles to blend with the tree.
-As the treehouses can be built with supporting stilts, having a sturdy tree is not essential.
+As the tree houses can be built with supporting stilts, having a sturdy tree is not essential.

-Barbecues are normally the preserve of sunny days, and any plans made for them are nervously anticipated when there is the threat of rain.
-However, this cabin boasts a centrally vented grilled fire, meaning you can enjoy barbecuing all year round with no fear of your plans being rained off.
+Take your barbecuing inside when it rains with this clever take on the summer house.
+It boasts a centrally vented grilled fire, meaning you can enjoy barbecuing all year round with no fear of your plans being spoiled.

 Its circular design makes it a social space, easily seating 15 people around the fire, while a few adjustments transform it into a unique guest bedroom, sleeping up to three people.
-The flexible 10m2 BBQ cabin is priced from £8,950, Scotia Cabins.
+The flexible 10m2 BBQ cabin is from Scotia Cabins (opens in new tab).

 - Find our pick of the best BBQs in our guide

-Just a stone’s throw from shell artist Linda Fenwick’s house, this atmospheric folly is used for lunches and dinners, and in the evenings candlelight reflects off the iridescent forms covering every surface.
+Follow shell artist Linda Fenwick’s lead and give a summer house an individual interior.
+Just a stone’s throw from her house, this atmospheric folly is used for lunches and dinners, and in the evenings candlelight reflects off the iridescent forms covering every surface.
 ‘People find it very peaceful sitting in a room full of shells,’ Linda says.
 ‘You just imagine where the shells have travelled to and come from.'

-Even if you don't have a garden room as grand as this one, find out how to create an outdoor dining area in your garden.
+- Even if you don't have one as grand as this one, see more outdoor dining ideas for your plot.